-The increased memory and CPU usage caused by scanning archived files is wasted if the file is not then accessed.
+The increased memory and CPU usage caused by scanning archived files are wasted if the file is not then accessed.
 You should not need to use on-access scanning of archives on a workstation.

-On-access scanning of archived files could be useful where a server is checking files before forwarding them to client workstations, e.g. as part of through traffic.
+On-access scanning of archived files could be useful where a server is checking files before forwarding them to client workstations, for example, as part of through traffic.
 It should not be part of a standard network setup.

 Potentially unwanted applications (PUAs) are programs whose use should be carefully managed.
-Some of them (e.g. network access tools or instant messaging clients) may be useful to certain workers.
-If such a program is already in use on your network, and it is then added by Sophos to the list of potentially unwanted applications, it will be blocked immediately.
+Some of them (for example, network access tools or instant messaging clients) may be useful to certain workers.
+If such a program is already in use on your network and Sophos then add it to the list of potentially unwanted applications, it will be blocked immediately.

 Use scheduled scans to manage PUAs in an office environment.
 You can then decide which applications to allow, and which ones to block, without disrupting activity on your network.

 An All files scan should be used to check that all components of a virus have been removed after disinfection, but it is not necessary for general use.

 The standard Executables only scan checks all files with executable file extensions (for example, .DOC, .EXE, .LNK, .PIF).
 It also quickly checks the structure of all files and scans them if their format is that of an executable file.